 About this French Beef Stew

-This provencal beef stew (beef Daube) is a French beed stew made up of cubed beef sirloin, red wine and vegetables that are cooked on the stovetop for hours until the beef is tender and the sauce thickens.
-As the name suggests, this French stew is from the Provencal region of France and it traditionally uses ingredients from that region, including the red wine.
+This provencal beef stew (beef Daube) is a French beef stew I learned to make on a trip to Provence a few years ago.
+It is made up of cubed beef sirloin, red wine and vegetables that are cooked on the stovetop for hours until the beef is tender and the sauce thickens.
+As the name suggests, this French stew is from the Provencal region of France and it traditionally uses ingredients from that region, including red wine.

-Because this French stew is made up of onions, carrots, red wine, beef, mushrooms and a beurre manie (a French flour and butter thickener) it is loaded with so much flavor.
-You may have heard of other French stews like beef bourguignon but this French beef stew is my absolute favorite.
+Because this French stew is made up of onions, carrots, red wine, beef, mushrooms, and a beurre manie (a French flour and butter thickener) it is loaded with so much flavor.
+You may have heard of other French stews like beef bourguignon but this French beef stew is my absolute favorite one to make at home.

 Ingredients you will need